Steve's Gastronomic Home Page

 El Paso, TX

 Red Peppers is one of a number of suburban Mexican restaurants that compete for customers who are probably saying, "what is so special about this place compared to all the others?"
-At Red Peppers I have always thought the real attraction was the salsa bar--a selection of a half dozen or more homemade salsas.
-Recently the number of salsas has been cut down making this less of a reason to visit the restaurant.
+Originally at Red Peppers I thought the real attraction was the salsa bar-- a selection of a half dozen or more homemade salsas.
+Recently the number of salsas has been cut down making this less of a reason to visit the restaurant, although the salsas now served are of better than average quality.

 Chile Relleno with no sauce on top

-Even before I noticed an improvement in Red Peppers' food, I thought the Chile Relleno was a standout item.
+The Chile Relleno has always been a standout item at Red Peppers.
 The chile is served New Mexico style with no sauce on top.
 There are so many things about a relleno that can go wrong in inexperienced hands it is somewhat surprising that there are so many good ones in various restaurants.
 The one here, though, is one of the best.
 The chile was not blazing hot but had a good flavor and a good heat level.
 There were no noticeable seeds left inside.
 The next component was the batter that I thought was done just about right with little grease being evident.
 A relleno done this well does not need any sauce on top, and in fact I think this is the only thing that would have ruined an otherwise very good item.
 The culmination of the experience, though, was the melted cheese inside that I thought was just about perfect.

 Rice had a good flavor and was not dry or overcooked.
 This was one of the better ones I have tried, although it is hard to find a bad serving of rice anywhere in the borderland.